 NYU Center for Genomics and Systems Biology - 12 Waverly Place, New York, NY 10003

-This position affords continued training for a specialized career path in research.
-It will provide development of technical skills; supervision by senior scientists incorporating individual development plan in support of training goals and those of the faculty mentor; and possible publication of research findings during appointment period.
+This position is for a post-PhD trainee preparing for a research scientist career path.
+The planned position will provide a transition to career independence through the development of professional skills; supervision by mentors incorporating individual development plans in support of training goals and those of faculty mentor; and publication of research findings/scholarship during the postdoc appointment period.